jackreid/jackreid.github.io/pages/doctoral_process.md

 *Spring 2023*

 For the past year, I have been writing the actual dissertation/thesis (they are used interchangeably).
-The defense will be happening shortly.
-The slides that I am planning on using are below and the draft thesis is [available here](https://drive.google.com/file/d/1KelW4IO8XfGCbZCGcXo8XVUA53OA6cHG/view?usp=share_link).
+The defense occurred in April 2023 and the thesis was signed in May 2023.
+The slides that I used for the defense are below and the final thesis itself is [available here](https://drive.google.com/file/d/1KelW4IO8XfGCbZCGcXo8XVUA53OA6cHG/view?usp=share_link).

 [<img style="float: center;" width=800 src="/docs/assets/doctoral_process/thesis_defense_presentation.png">](https://drive.google.com/file/d/1Ey_A2thsLACRhvP2cReNoLkt6O8onqrJ/view?usp=share_link)